History of Jerusalem: Hasmonean period

+Early Roman period

 In 37 BCE, Herod the Great captured Jerusalem after a forty-day siege, ending Hasmonean rule.
-Herod ruled the Province of Judea as a client-king of the Romans, rebuilt the Second Temple, upgraded the surrounding complex, and expanded the minting of coins to many denominations.
+Herod ruled the Province of Judea as a client-king of the Romans, rebuilt the Second Temple, more than doubled the size of the surrounding complex, and expanded the minting of coins to many denominations.
+The Temple Mount became the largest temenos (religious sanctuary) in the ancient world.
 Pliny the Elder, writing of Herod's achievements, called Jerusalem "the most famous by far of the Eastern cities and not only the cities of Judea."
 The Talmud comments that "He who has not seen the Temple of Herod has never seen a beautiful building in his life."
 And Tacitus wrote that "Jerusalem is the capital of the Jews.
 In it was a Temple possessing enormous riches."

 Herod also built Caesarea Maritima which replaced Jerusalem as the capital of the Roman province.
 In 6 CE, following Herod's death in 4 BCE, Judea and the city of Jerusalem came under direct Roman rule through Roman prefects, procurators, and legates (see List of Hasmonean and Herodian rulers).
 However, one of Herod's descendants was the last one to return to power as nominal king of Iudaea Province: Agrippa I (r.
 41–44).

-In 66 CE, the Jewish population rebelled against the Roman Empire in what is now known as the First Jewish–Roman War or Great Revolt.
-Roman legions under future emperor Titus reconquered and subsequently destroyed much of Jerusalem in 70 CE.
-Also the Second Temple was burnt and all that remained was the great external (retaining) walls supporting the esplanade on which the Temple had stood, a portion of which has become known as the Western Wall.
-Titus' victory is commemorated by the Arch of Titus in Rome.
-Agrippa II died c.
-94 CE, which brought the Herodian dynasty to an end almost thirty years after the destruction of the Second Temple.
-After the end of this revolt, Jews continued to live in Jerusalem in significant numbers, and were allowed to practice their religion, only if they paid the Jewish Tax.

 In the 1st century CE, Jerusalem became the birthplace of Early Christianity.
 According to the New Testament, it is the location of the crucifixion, resurrection and Ascension of Jesus Christ (see also Jerusalem in Christianity).
 It was in Jerusalem that, according to the Acts of the Apostles, the Apostles of Christ received the Holy Spirit at Pentecost and first began preaching the Gospel and proclaiming his resurrection.
 Jerusalem eventually became an early center of Christianity and home to one of the five Patriarchates of the Christian Church.
 After the Great Schism, it remained a part of the Eastern Orthodox Church.